cityofaustin/Residential-Permitting/_projects/deck.md

 ### I need a building permit

 Permits are proof that changes on your property follow the City of Austin’s rules or are “up to code,” so you can be sure that whatever changes you make are safe for you, your guests, and your neighbors.
+The same process for submitting a permit application applies whether your deck will be covered or uncovered.&nbsp;

 #### Make sure you can get a permit

 If your property currently has an [open or expired permit](/resources/can-i-get-a-permit/), you may not be able to get a new permit right away.
-If you have reached the maximum amount of impervious coverage, you may also be unable to get a permit right away.
+If you have reached the maximum amount of impervious coverage, you may also be unable to get a permit at that moment, and instead will have to reconsider deck materials or design.

 #### You may need a consultation to determine your deck requirements

 It is possible to prepare your permit application without consulting with a reviewer.
 However, many residents prefer to come in for a free 20-minute consultation with one of our reviewers before applying for their permit.
 During this consultation, the reviewer will be able to:

 * Give you personalized property information you will need to fill out your application.
 Depending on the information learned during your consultation, you may not be able to build your deck as you originally planned.
-* Send home a list of documents you need to prepare for your application based on your specific project.
+* Give you a list of documents you need to prepare for your application based on your specific project.
 * Explain the next steps to apply for a deck permit.

 #### You may need to hire a licensed professional